 And something told me I needed to know.

 ~At the same time on another end of another city~

 I’m running for my life.

 My bare feet on the rough pavement feel like stepping on shards of broken glass.
-It's like raw flesh grazing broken memories as they fade away beneath my loud footsteps.
+It’s like raw flesh grazing fragmented memories as they fade away beneath my loud footsteps.

-I have a distinct feeling that my lungs will burst and my feet will wobble and break beneath my weight, but that doesn't stop me from running on my naked soles.
+I have a distinct feeling that my lungs will burst and my feet will wobble and break beneath my weight any moment now, but that doesn’t stop me from running on my naked soles.
 Even with a broken rib, all I do is run.

 All I hope for is that nobody’s chasing.

 The train is waiting and I’m hurrying to get on, the bag on my shoulder dangling impatiently as the clock ticks away.
 Passengers are looking for their seats and my wild eyes scan the surroundings till they find 34A.
 Only when I take a seat, do I stop to catch my breath.
 And then I glance out of the clear windows one last time.

 The spring sunset is a beautiful shade of pink and orange, a bit like serenity in Rockridge.
 I, however, didn’t find serenity in this little city, I found pain and tragedy.